 Speakers: Garry Tan (Initialized Capital), Tim Draper (Draper associates), Peter Smith (co-founder blockchain), Jen Wieczner (Fortune Magazine)

 Although it seems like we hear about cryptocurrencies hype all the time now, the movement is really still in its inception.
-It’s true that 2017-2018 saw tremendous growth in the industry and market capitalization (now around $250b), but the fact remains that still only a small percentage of the population owns any sort of cryptocurrency.
+It’s true that 2017-2018 saw tremendous growth in the industry and market capitalization (now around $250b), but the fact remains that still, only a small percentage of the population owns any sort of cryptocurrency.
 So today, to see volatility for the Bitcoin is not really surprising.
 To bring more people into cryptocurrencies, two things need to happen; efficient regulation and infrastructure.
 This panel was focusing on infrastructure.
 Today scalability is a massive issue.
 This issue needs to be addressed.
 Mass adoption won’t happen if infrastructure can’t scale, simply because most people will not accept slower applications than they used to (compare to the Visa network) just for the decentralization concept.
 The industry needs to work on technology that will make transactions easy.
 When proper infrastructures will be in place, the number of users should increase exponentially to hundreds of millions of users.
 Crypto will take over the way products and goods are transacted after we reach that inflection point.
-Company like Coinbase (now valued at $8b) will take-off and could be valued in a near future more than $1T.
-Large financial institutions and big banks (eg. Goldman Sachs) who are not completely in the game today will need to react at some point, because they won’t be able to buy companies like Coinbase passed a certain valuation threshold.
+A company like Coinbase (now valued at $8b) will take-off and could be valued in the near future more than $1T.
+Large financial institutions and big banks (eg. Goldman Sachs) who are not completely in the game today will need to react at some point because they won’t be able to buy companies like Coinbase passed a certain valuation threshold.

 Web Summit Quickfire Questions Round